7 Churn Rate Statistics For eCommerce Stores

 1) Average ecommerce churn rate is approximately 77% annually.

 Customer churn is a critical metric for online stores.
-The average ecommerce churn rate hovers around 77% annually, meaning more than three-quarters of customers don't return after their first purchase.
+The average non-subscription eCommerce churn rate hovers around 77% annually, meaning more than three-quarters of customers don't return after their first purchase.

 Different product categories experience varying churn levels.
 For instance, the toys and hobbies sector sees a 77% churn rate, while shoes experience even higher churn at 78%.